 PJ Arabic language, linguistics and literature

 This is just a sampling of the subjects that you might encounter.
-Because Islamic Studies is so interdisciplinary, you may need to do a specific subject search in DELCAT Discovery, the library's catalog, to find the call number for the book that you need.
+Because Islamic Studies is so interdisciplinary, you may need to do a specific subject search in DELCAT, the library's catalog, to find the call number for the book that you need.
 Once you find a call number range that looks promising, try browsing the stacks to see if you might find other books that fit your topic.

 You can also "browse" the shelves virtually by searching by Call Number through DELCAT.